 Georgia has developed seven National Greenhouse Gas (GHG) Inventories as part of four National Communications (NCs), two Biennial Update Reports (BURs) and One Biennial Transparency Report (BTR) submitted to the UNFCCC.
 The most recent inventory, included in the first BTR, covers the years 2018-2022 and incorporates recalculations for the period from 1990 to 2017.
-This document is stand-alone report of a biennial transparency report.
-Earlier inventories, prepared within the Initial, Second, and Third NCs, followed the Revised 1996 IPCC Guidelines, the IPCC Good Practice Guidance (GPG) (2000), and the GPG for Land Use, Land-Use Change and Forestry (LULUCF) (2003).
-To ensure more robust and internationally aligned reporting Georgia applied the 2006 IPCC Guidelines to the Second BUR and the 6th National GHGI under the Fourth NC, as well as the latest inventory for 2018-2022 (under the 1st BTR), presented here.
+Earlier inventories, prepared within the Initial, Second, and Third NCs, followed the 1996 IPCC Guidelines, the IPCC Good Practice Guidance (GPG) (2000), and the GPG for Land Use, Land-Use Change and Forestry (LULUCF) (2003).
+To improve transparency, consistency, comparability, completeness, and accuracy (TACCC principles), Georgia adopted the 2006 IPCC Guidelines in the Second BUR and Fourth NC, ensuring more robust and internationally aligned reporting.